Why is a team important?

 - Please be sure to assign full editing rights with care!

 Please make sure that your team members set up Indiegogo accounts before you send out your invites, because the invite can only be accepted by people with Indiegogo accounts.
 Once your new team member accepts the invitation, they will show up as a team member on your campaign page.
+Also note that you will only be able to send 10 invitations per 24 hours.

 What should my team do?